pmeysman/jekyll-now/_posts/2018-3-3-DM-First-Iteration.md

 So all we have to do is know whom suspects who.
 The problem is that this is a closely kept secret between the contestants and we don't know what they fill into their surveys.
 However each episode they have small interviews with the contestants and ask them about their suspicions and theories.
 This is only a few data samples, but we can try to extrapolate from that.
 So each episode I hand annotate these little interviews with whom is pointing fingers at who.
-(I don't want to right a complex machine learning parser to do this automatically.)
+(I don't want to write a complex machine learning parser to do this automatically.)
 Since this is only a small selection of insight into the current thoughts of each contestant, I bootstrap these statements to build a suspicion matrix.
 The matrix will then contain for all remaining contestants how many times another contestant has pointed the finger at them in these interviews.
 I will keep track of which contestants have dropped out and which remain.
 Then the algorithm will try every possible traitor to check who has garnered the most suspicion with those that remain and the least with those that have dropped out.